Integrating with Jenkins

 Then, go to

 Next, click Show Templates and start configuring Jenkins slave templates for your jobs.
 Add multiple slave templates for different build and test job types as needed.
 While configuring the slave template, select your preconfigured VM template from Template drop down.
 Additionally select the version of the VM from the Template Version Tag dropdown.
+Node Group - Use the default setting.
+This option is added to support future feature in the Controller

 You can save multiple slave VM template profiles based on your needs.
 Then, associate your Jenkins job with a specific label and run your jobs on these dynamically provisioned and isolated VMs.
 Your VM template should provision itself and become available when the job is executed.